leoboyerbx/ColorJS-FRdoc/docs/index.md

 Pour laisser un maximum de flexibilité, le script ajout la classe `current` à la slide en cours et la classe `prev`à toutes les slides déjà passées.
 Ainsi vous pouvez choisir sur quelles propriétés CSS les changements s'appliquent.

-Now if you want an element to appear only when you want, you can add the attribute `animate=1` for example, and the script will make this element appear at the first click after the begenning of the slide.

 Si vous voulez qu'un élément apparaisse seulement à un moment précis, vous pouvez lui ajouter l'attribut `animate`

 ## Sommaire de la documentation